Arsenaultm90/Arsenaultm90/README.md

 <br />
 I'm a self-taught Front-End Web Developer looking for employment.
 <br />
-I'm currently learning about React and its frameworks which is what my portoflio website is written with.
+I'm currently learning about React which is what my portoflio website is written with.

 <br />